Tadpole (band)

-Tadpole was a New Zealand rock band from Auckland led by female vocalist Renée Brennan.
+Tadpole is a New Zealand rock band from Auckland formerly led by female vocalist Renée Brennan.
 The band formed in June 1994 and broke apart in late 2006 after numerous changes to the line-up.
+They reformed in March 2024 to tour.

 Career

 Before 2000

-Between the band's beginning and 1999, Tadpole went through many line-up changes.
+Before the band's formation and 1999, Tadpole went through many line-up changes.
 At one point, the members were all female except one.
-Vocalist Renée Brennan and drummer/manager Dean Lawton have been stable members of the band since the late 1990's.
+Vocalist Renée Brennan and drummer/manager Dean Lawton were stable members of the band since the late 1990s.

 During that time, the singles "Blind" (radio release only, 1998), "For Me" (single release, 1999), and "Backdoor" (also a single release, 1999), were released.

 In regards to the song "Backdoor", the band stated "[it] was about our struggle thus far to make it in the New Zealand music industry and the initial frustration of trying to get our music played on radio, TV, or anywhere really.
 The 'backdoor' part came about because we felt we were never going to be accepted by the student radio stations, we'd just have to come in through the back door somehow.
 And yes, for those who want to know, the metaphor of anal sex is intended.
 I liken our struggle to getting buggered over, and over, and over again.
-In a very loving and tongue in cheek way."
+In a very loving and tongue-in-cheek way."

 2000–2002

-Their debut album The Buddhafinger, was released in New Zealand in 2000 and proved to be a huge hit, debuting at #2 on the Official New Zealand Top 40 Albumschart.
-The Buddhafinger had a distinctive pop/punkish slant to it, and featured part-time vinyl scratcher, DJ Kritikl (Kevin May), on most tracks.
-The 2000 line-up officially consisted of Renée Brennan (vocals), Dean Lawton (drums), Chris Yong (guitar), Paul Matthews (bass) and DJ Kritikl.
+Their debut album The Buddhafinger, was released in New Zealand in 2000 and proved to be a hit, debuting at #2 on the Official New Zealand Top 40 Albums Chart.
+The 2000 line-up officially consisted of Renée Brennan (vocals), Dean Lawton (drums), Chris Yong (guitar), Paul Matthews (bass), and Kevin May AKA DJ Kritikl (turntablism).
 The latter would leave the lineup late in 2000, and the band reverted to a four-piece.

-In January 2002, Paul Matthews left to concentrate on work with fellow New Zealand band Stylus.
-After a few months' speculation, his place was taken by Hamilton bass player Shannon Brown, previously from the band Mama Said.
+In January 2002, Paul Matthews left to concentrate on work with another New Zealand band, Stylus.
+After a few months of speculation, his place was taken by Hamilton bass player Shannon Brown, previously from the band Mama Said.

 August 2002 came the follow-up album, The Medusa which was also a top 10 hit.
 In contrast with The Buddhafinger, The Medusa had "a much darker, at times menacing sound".